Sakshisrivastava413/youtube-auto-ads-skipper-extension/readme.md

 ## Checkout

 <li>Clone the repository.</li>
-<li>Build your custom extension from `chrome://extensions/` by Load Unpacked this repo before switching to developer mode.</li>
+<li>Build your custom extension from `chrome://extensions/` by Load Unpacked this repo after switching to developer mode.</li>
 <li>Switch on the extension and Yuhuu.. you are ready for autoskipping ads on any youtube video.</li>

 ### Hard Part